How to Automate Certificate Generation in Airtable

 Test by creating a record that meets your trigger condition.
 Check the automation run history in Airtable to confirm it executed without errors.

-Method 3: Airtable Extension
+Method 3: Airtable Extension (Bulk Generation)

 It's possible to generate documents with the Airtable Extension.
 It's the best way to bulk generate documents.